Rashisk/netflix-clone/README.md

 - Make the app multilingal(At least in Hindi);

 - Make display page on clicking a card

 - Add streaming
+Implement standard video playback features like play, pause, rewind, and fast forward.
+Include volume controls and subtitle options.

+- Continue Watching:

+Save the user's progress in a movie or TV show for easy resume.

+- Social Integration:

+Allow users to share their favorite content on social media.
+Incorporate social logins and user reviews.

+- User Feedback:

+Include a feedback mechanism for users to report issues and provide suggestions.

 # A Big Learning - Reusability of components